 Turns out that early in her career she was on a team of about twenty people.
 One day, out of the blue, layoffs hit.
-Almost all of her fellow coworkers were given the axe.
-Only herself and one other employee (another young woman) were spared.
-They were moved to a new department and promoted to managers.
+Almost all of her fellow coworkers got the axe.
+She was spared along with one other employee (another young woman).
+They moved to a new department and each received a promotion to manager.

-So Tina got lucky, right?
+So Tina got lucky in her promotion, right?
 Right.
 That is a true statement.

 But she was also correctly placed in a somewhat chaotic environment.
 Chaos is the mother of opportunity.